hurricanemark/ansible_server_configuration/README.md

 > hurricanemark@ubuntu16> **ssh-copy-id -i ~/.ssh/identity_linux1_priv jakeo@linux1rhel**

 ### Install ansible on the controller
+The attraction of this tool is this is the only installation you will need to run Ansible.

 > hurricanemark@ubuntu16#  **apt-add-repository ppa:ansible/ansible**

 > hurricanemark@ubuntu16# **apt-get update**